Periods and harmonic analysis on spherical varieties: Introduction

 We will consider the questions formulated above in the case when $\HH\backslash \GG$ is a spherical variety under $\GG$.
 Our goal will be to formulate conjectural answers in terms of the data attached to the spherical variety $\HH\backslash\GG$.

 Throughout we will use the convention of denoting with boldface letters $\GG, \XX$ algebraic groups or algebraic varieties, and by $G, X, \dots$ their points over a local field $k$.

-As illustrations, we use the following classes of spherical varieties: \begin{itemize} \item[-] {\em Symmetric}: stabilizers on $\XX$ are fixed points of an involution on $\GG$. \item[-] {\em Gross-Prasad}: $\GG = \GG_n \times \GG_{n+1}$ acting (by right and left multiplication) on $\XX = \GG_{n+1}$, where $\GG_n = \SSO_n$ or $\GGL_n$. \item[-] {\em Whittaker.} Here $\XX = \UU\backslash \GG$, where $\UU$ is the maximal unipotent subgroup; instead of functions on $X$ we consider sections of a line bundle defined by a nondegenerate additive character of $U$.
+As illustrations, we use the following classes of spherical varieties: \begin{itemize} \item[-] {\em Symmetric}: stabilizers on $\XX$ are fixed points of an involution on $\GG$. \item[-] {\em Gross--Prasad}: $\GG = \GG_n \times \GG_{n+1}$ acting (by right and left multiplication) on $\XX = \GG_{n+1}$, where $\GG_n = \SSO_n$ or $\GGL_n$. \item[-] {\em Whittaker.} Here $\XX = \UU\backslash \GG$, where $\UU$ is the maximal unipotent subgroup; instead of functions on $X$ we consider sections of a line bundle defined by a nondegenerate additive character of $U$.
 (This does not fall strictly in the framework of spherical varieties, but nonetheless our results and methods apply unchanged to this case -- cf.\ \S \ref{ssWhittakertype}.) \end{itemize}

-In the Gross-Prasad and Whittaker cases, it is conjectured that the global automorphic period is related to special values of $L$-functions; this is also believed in many, but not all, symmetric cases.
+In the Gross--Prasad and Whittaker cases, it is conjectured that the global automorphic period is related to special values of $L$-functions; this is also believed in many, but not all, symmetric cases.

 We formulate our main local and global conjectures, and then discuss our results in \S \ref{intro-results}.
 We point the reader to Part 4 for more precise formulations of the conjectures.

 Our conjectures are phrased in terms of a dual group $\check G_X$ attached to the spherical variety $\XX$.
 This is inspired and motivated by the work of Gaitsgory and Nadler \cite{GN}.
 We define the root datum of $\check G_X$ in \ref{dualgroup}; the dual group comes equipped with a canonical morphism of the distinguished Cartan subgroup of $\check G_X \times \SL_2$ to the distinguished Cartan subgroup of $\check{G}$.
 A {\em distinguished morphism} is an extension of this to a map that satisfies a certain constraint on root spaces formulated in \S \ref{distinguishedmorphisms}.
 We conjecture that {\em such an extension always exists}, and prove it (for most spherical varieties, termed ``wavefront'') {\em assuming} that the Gaitsgory-Nadler construction satisfies certain natural axioms e.g.\ compatibility with boundary degeneration and parabolic induction.
 We should note here that our definition of the dual group leaves out some varieties -- for instance, the $\GGL_n$-variety of non-degenerate quadratic forms in $n$ variables.
 Our harmonic-analytic results still hold in this case, but formulating a Langlands-type conjecture about the spectrum is a very interesting problem whose answer we do not know.